mykter/afl-training/challenges/date/ANSWERS.md

 For ASAN fuzzing:

-    $ sudo ~/AFLplusplus/examples/asan_cgroups/limit_memory.sh -u fuzzer ~/AFLplusplus/afl-fuzz -m none -i in -o out -- ./coreutils/src/date --date "2017-03-14T15:00-UTC"
+    $ sudo ~/AFLplusplus/utils/asan_cgroups/limit_memory.sh -u fuzzer ~/AFLplusplus/afl-fuzz -i in -o out -- ./coreutils/src/date --date "2017-03-14T15:00-UTC"

 Note the format of the date - when called via the `limit_memory.sh` script the quotes get lost - you can either escape them or use a date format without spaces.

-(If you're having trouble with ASAN, you can try being lazy and just running without cgroups and use "-m none".
+(If you're having trouble with ASAN, you can try being lazy and just running without the cgroup-based memory limiter.
 The kernel might start killing off your processes if you hit an OOM condition, but in this instance it will probably be ok...)

 If your ASAN output in the crash doesn't give line numbers just memory addresses, check you've followed the quickstart